melli79/mathGames/Readme.md

 # 5D.
 Manifolds on the computer

-A manifold can be represented by a Čech groupoid, i.e. a collection of connected and simply connected open coordinate patches that are glued together along connected simply connected subpatches.
+A manifold can be represented by a Čech groupoid, i.e. a collection of connected and simply connected open coordinate patches that are glued together along connected simply connected sub-patches.

-While in mathematics, manifolds are typically paracompat (i.e. have a locally countable cover), we will restrict to finitely generated manifolds for obvious reasons.
+While in mathematics, manifolds are typically paracompact (i.e. have a locally countable cover), we will restrict to finitely generated manifolds for obvious reasons.

-_Medium sized subprojects_
+_Medium sized sub-projects_

 ## 0 [Simplicial complexes](https://en.wikipedia.org/wiki/Simplicial_complex)
 Implement a simplex as a set/ vector of vertices, a simplicial complex as a set of simplices.
 Implement the properties `vertices` and `segments`, and operations `addSimplex`, `removeSimplex`, `union`, `disjointUnion`, ...